ConfusedHello/USB-Mic/JOURNAL.md

 **Total time spent: 132hrs**

+## July 10th
+Last day before Undercity and just spent some time finalising some renders for submission!

 ## July 3rd-9th
 Submitted another 10 point project in the last week!
 The last few days I've returned to working on the PCB, and finalising component selections.
 I've also thrown together a quick model of the case and some renders!
 All the lovely renders are available in the [README](https://github.com/ConfusedHello/USB-Mic) on Github!